Shipeasy

 The 5-minute mental model

 You ship feature X behind a flag.
 You believe it'll lift purchase_conversion.
-So instead of just gating it, you make it an experiment: half the eligible users see X, half don't.
+So instead of just putting it behind a feature flag, you make it an experiment: half the eligible users see X, half don't.
 Both groups are tracked.
 The next day, you look at the dashboard and read either "X lifts conversion by 3.1% (p=0.002)" — or "no significant difference, scrap it."

 The honest version requires more care than that summary, and the docs walk through it.